payloadcms/template-ecommerce/README.md

 - #### Media

-  This is the uploads-enabled collection used by products and page to contain media, etc.
+  This is the uploads-enabled collection used by products and pages to contain media, etc.

 - #### Categories